radgrad/docusaurus2/docs/users/demo/login.md

 ![](/img/user-guide/demo/landing.png)

-The most important part is that the upper right corner says "RADGRAD (UHM/DEMO)".
+The most important part is that the upper left corner says "RADGRAD (UHM/DEMO)".

 In the UHM/DEMO instance, you can login as any user with the same password.
 To avoid the potential for shenanigans, we're not stating the password in this document.
 Instead, please contact a member of the RadGrad team to find out what the "generic" UHM/DEMO password is.